 AL: You have talked about making new album in the future, blending deep Indian music along with western beats and melodies.
 What you are thinking in your head?

 SM: I have always believed that Indian music has still been very very underexposed to the world.
-My plans are to travel throughout the country and bring the music of this country to the world in a platter which is easily digestable by the world.
+My plans are to travel throughout the country and bring the music of this country to the world in a platter which is easily digestible by the world.

 AL: Could you talk a little about Konakol which is a way of learning rhythm using your voice?
 How does someone go about learning this art form?